KarenZhuqianZhou/2019_Elections_HKDistrictCouncil/README.md

 However, the percentage of votes earned by the pro-establishment camp didn't change too much from 54.61% in 2015 to 41.32% in 2019.
 The 4:6 ratio between the estabishment and the democracy is basically maintained.
 This fact seemed to refute the impression that new voters are all pro-democracy.
 Supposed that old voters didn't change their stances, new voters must come from both camps.

-Still， it is not the entire case.
+Still，it is not the entire case.
 There is a coincidence between two numbers -- 440k, the number of newly registered voters in 2019, and 441k, the number of net increase of votes that the establishment camp received in 2019.
 If we just look at these two number, it seems to imply that most newly registered voters vote for the establishment.

 To sum up, the three statitics, 1) 71.23%, 2) 41.32%, and 3) 441k, resulting from the same event can imply three statements that are mutually exclusive, most new voters voted for 1) pro-democracy, 2) both camps, 3) pro-Beijing.